MBeuttler/vac-center-notification/README.md

 optional arguments:
   -h, --help            show this help message and exit --zip-codes VAC_CENTERS
-                        comma separated list of vaccination center zip-codes (or `ALL`).
+                        comma separated list of vaccination center zip-codes.
                         Use --list to get a list of all possible values.
+  --qualifications REQUESTED_QUALIFICATIONS
+                        comma separated list of needed qualifications.
+Use --list-qualifications to get a list of all possible values.
-  --list                List all vac centers and zip-codes --email-from EMAIL_FROM
+  --list                List all vac centers and zip-codes --list-qualifications
+                        List all qualifications
+  --email-from EMAIL_FROM
                         Sending e-mail address
   --email-to EMAIL_TO   Comma separated list of receiving e-mail addresses